nosovicki/gog/README.md

 GOG rules are:
 * Words are separated by spaces
-* Expressions are separated either by either line breaks or parentheses
+* Expressions are separated by either line breaks or parentheses

 That's right, no rules about order of tokens, no declaration rules, no fancy brackets and arrows.
 That's because GOG uses polynotational semantics.
-The idea of polynotational semantics is simple.
-Languages have three main types of
+The idea of polynotational semantics is based on the observation that languages have three main types of notation:
-notation:

 * Prefix notation: `func(arg1, arg2, arg3)`
 * Infix notation: `x = 2 + 2 * 3`